-Migration with VMotion
+Migration with vMotion

-VMware VMotion support the live migration of running virtual machines from one physical server to another with no downtime.
-The source and destination physical servers can be in the same datacenter or in different datacenters.
+VMware vMotion supports the live migration of running virtual machines from one physical server to another with no downtime.
+The source and destination physical servers may be in the same datacenter or in different datacenters.

-When you call the VirtualMachine object's MigrateVM_Task method, you can specify either a host or resource pool to migrate to.
-You can optionally specify the task priority and the power state of the virtual machine.
-The VMotion example performs the following tasks:
+When calling the VirtualMachine object's MigrateVM\Task method, you can specify a host or resource pool to migrate to, and optionally the task priority and power state of the virtual machine.
+The VMotion example makes the following queries, and performs the migration if possible:

-- Uses QueryVMotionCompatibility_Task to check two hosts are compatible. - Uses CheckMigrate_Task to check whether migration is feasible.
-For example, if two hosts are not compatible, virtual machines cannot be migrated from one to the other. - Uses CheckRelocation_Task to check whether relocation is possible.
+- Uses QueryVMotionCompatibility\Task to check that two hosts are compatible. - Uses CheckMigrate\Task to check whether migration is feasible.
+If two hosts are not compatible, virtual machines cannot be migrated from one to the other. - Uses CheckRelocation\Task to check whether relocation is possible.